 |

-This is my new pal Gwion.
+This is the story of my pal Gwion.
 He was only young in these first pictures, but learning fast.
 I taught him about all about rabbit

 holes when we went for walks together round Deganwy Castle and the Vardre.
 He is very friendly, but will insist on